All you need to know about exam – C1 Advanced (CAE)

 Results for CAE exams are released as quickly as possible.
 All results are released as soon as they are ready, which is why some candidates may receive their results before others.

-Where are the exam centres? / How to register for your exam?
+Where are the exam centres?

-To register for your Cambridge English exam, you will need to find an authorised exam centre.
+To register for your Cambridge English C1 CAE exam, you will need to find an authorised exam centre.
 Once you have found your local exam centre they will tell you how to book your exam, exam dates and preparation courses.

 Country | Exam centres by country |